SpiffTrip/Worryless-Weather/README.md

 # Worryless-Weather
 ## Purpose
-A website that will (eventually) tell you the current weather and 5 day forecast of any city you search for!
+A website that will tell you the current weather and 5 day forecast of any city you search for!

 ## Built with